modernserf/goblin-lang/readme.md

 ## error handling & control flow

-`defer` executes after a handler returns or encounters a runtime error.
+`defer` executes after a handler exits, whether thats by returning itself, returning within a do block, or encountering a runtime error.
 This is most useful for managing constrained system resources, e.g. file handles:

 ```goblin
 import [_os_] := "core"